Do I want to camp on Motuora Island?

 It was a nice day and coming into the Island that day was amazing.
 The sea was crystal clear just like what you see in those travel brochures.

-The guys went out for a fish or dive each day so there were fresh fish for dinner each evening.
-I went snorkeling and was pleased to spy a couple of young paua hiding with in the rocks.
+The guys went out for a fish or dive each day so there was fresh fish for dinner each evening.
+I went snorkelling and was pleased to spy a couple of young paua hiding within the rocks.

 I love camping, sitting reading a book, chatting with friends, swimming, walking, kayaking, taking endless photos and relaxing in the evenings on the beach enjoying a laugh and a drink or two while the moon moves across the sky.